Lied vom Hürnen Seyfrid: Origins, transmission, and dating

 The end of the prose text alludes to the story of Seyfrid's son Löwhardus (or Löwhard) by Florigunda, and a single copy of Ritter Louhardus from the printer Martha Hertz in Erfurt survives, tentatively dated to 1665, though others give a range around the early 1660s or earlier while the range 1661–1667 is given by others.
 The name changes in prose Siegfried are more or less reflected in this sequel, and Löwhardus represents a change from Sîfrît's son Günther in the Nibelungenlied.

-This prose Siegfried version continued to be printed into the nineteenth century, though it dramatically changed elements of the poem, particularly concerning "Kriemhild's" revenge for Siegfried, which mostly falls to Siegmund (in the printing "Sieghardus").

 Relationship to the Nibelungenlied and oral tradition

 Hürnen Seyfrid features numerous details that are known from the Nordic traditions about Sigurd but are absent in the Nibelungenlied.
-Among these are that Hagen is one of the sons of Gybich, as he is in the Nordic poems Atlakviða and the Thidrekssaga, that Gybich is the name of the king of Worms rather than Dancrat as in the Nibelungenlied, and that Siegfried is raised by a smith who tries to have him killed by a dragon.
+Among these are that Hagen is one of the sons of Gybich, as he is in the Nordic poems Atlakviða and the Thidrekssaga, that Gybich is the name of the king of Worms rather than Dancrat as in the Nibelungenlied, that Siegfried is raised by a smith who tries to have him killed by a dragon, and the presence of a dragon who has transformed from being a man.
 This is generally taken to mean that the poet had access to an oral tradition outside of the Nibelungenlied which featured these elements.
 The poet of the Nibelungenlied, on the other hand, seems to have deliberately suppressed many elements that appear in Hürnen Seyfrid, with reports on Siegfried's killing of the dragon and his invincibility mentioned only very briefly and in retrospect.

 The folk etymology of lindworm as "linden tree dragon" is present in both the Seyfrid lay and the Nibelungenlied; in the latter, Siegfried's vulnerable spot is caused by a linden leaf fallen between his shoulders.